nrc0004/sweet-libs/readme.md

   3. What crawler did you use?

 - Instructions to install:
-  1. run npm install
-  2. run npm install --save request, cheerio, express
+  1. run npm install --save request cheerio express
-  3. Go to local host 4000 and hit the root directory
+  2. Go to local host 4000 and hit the root directory